Mahapasad/Hostel-Issues.github.io/README.md

 # Hostel-Issues
-This app acts as a communication channel between students and caretaker.
+This app acts as a communication channel between students and chief warden.